MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/licenses/manage-auto-claim-policies.md

 ## Change the assigning order for backup products

-If you have backup products assigned to the policy, you can change the order in which they are used to assign licenses when users sign in to the app.
+If you have backup products assigned to the policy, you can change the order in which they're used to assign licenses when users sign in to the app.

 1. In the admin center, go to the **Billing** \> **Licenses** page, then select the <a href="https://go.microsoft.com/fwlink/p/?linkid=2134398" target="_blank">Auto-claim policy</a> tab.